| The Romancers:

 their manager, Billy Cardenas.
 According to Max, the

-pre-Romancers were: David Brill, drums; Andy Tesso and Richard
+first Romancers were: David Brill, drums, Andy Tesso and Richard

 lived in the Lincoln Heights district of East Los Angeles